Young Integration with respect to H\"older Charges: Preliminaries and Notations

-\begin{Empty}[Haar and Faber-Schauder bases in dimension 1] Before introducing the Faber-Schauder basis of $\rmsch([0, 1]^d)$ let us first review the definition of the Haar and the Faber-Schauder systems in dimension 1.
+Before introducing the Faber-Schauder basis of $\rmsch([0, 1]^d)$ let us first review the definition of the Haar and the Faber-Schauder systems in dimension one.
 The Haar system consists of the following functions, defined on $[0, 1]$:

 for all integers $n \geq 0$ and $k \in \{0, 1, \dots, 2^{nd}-1\}$.
 It is well-known that the sequence $h_{-1}, h_{0, 0}, h_{1, 0}, h_{1,1}, \dots$ (indices are ordered lexicographically) is a Schauder basis of any $L^p([0, 1])$ space ($1 \leq p < \infty$).
 The normalizing constant $2^{n/2}$ is chosen so that the Haar functions are orthonormal in $L^2([0, 1])$; other choices are possible.